-- Select two articles from the suggested newspapers or periodicals. - Thematically connect the articles to To Kill a Mockingbird and Night. - Examples of themes include love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, class and gender issues.
-(Not all themes apply to both texts.) - Highlight significant lines from the articles that relate to the relevant themes. - Articles must be dated any time between May and August of this year. - Clip, photocopy or print the articles and make sure you identify the source and date.
-This assignment is due on the first day of school. - Type up a two to three paragraph responses for each text connecting an article to themes in each of the texts.
+- Select two articles from the suggested newspapers or periodicals. - Thematically connect the articles to To Kill a Mockingbird. - Examples of themes include love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, class and gender issues. - Highlight significant lines from the articles that relate to the relevant themes. - Articles must be dated any time between May and August of this year. - Clip, photocopy or print the articles and make sure you identify the source and date.
+We will discuss this assignment upon your return to school, and collect it by the first Friday of school. - Type up a two to three paragraph response for each article connecting to themes in the text.
+You will have two responses.